Transylvania 6-5000 (1985 film): Plot

-Both Gil and Jack learn that something is amiss about Transylvania, despite being laughed off by the locals, including Inspector Percek (Božidar Smiljanić), head of the local police.
-After meeting Morovia, who tells them they must continue their pursuit, they encounter a series of real-life horror creatures, including a Wolfman Larry (Donald Gibb), a nymphomaniac vampire Odette (Geena Davis), and a swamp monster Twisto that grabs Gil by the crotch as he tries to escape a frightening face-to-face confrontation with the object of their mission himself.

-They eventually learn of a Sicilian doctor, Victorio Malavaqua (Joseph Bologna), who lost his license to practice medicine.
+After meeting Morovia, who says they must continue their pursuit, Gil and Jack encounter a series of real-life horror creatures, including the Wolfman, Larry, a nymphomaniac vampire Odette, and Twisto, a swamp monster that grabs Gil by the crotch as he tries to escape a face-to-face confrontation with Frankenstein's monster.
+They eventually learn of a Sicilian doctor, Victorio Malavaqua, who lost his license to practice medicine.
 Finding out that Malavaqua has been giving care in a sanitorium, Gil tries to go there to make an appointment but is rebuffed by the guard.
-Gil eventually sneaks in and finds Percek and Malavaqua talking about the latter's "experiments", including one involving a patient, Kurt Hunyadi, that fits the description of the Frankenstein monster, which Malavaqua claimed had died.
+Gil eventually sneaks in and finds Inspector Percek, head of the local police, and Malavaqua talking about the latter's "experiments", including one involving a patient, Kurt Hunyadi, that fits the description of the Frankenstein monster, which Malavaqua claimed had died.
 An exhumation of the body later proves otherwise.

 Gil learns that Radu is in cahoots with Malavaqua, serving as his lab assistant.
 Malavaqua also displays a tendency towards madness when within the confines of his laboratory, but returns to normal when he leaves it.
 It is later revealed, as Gil and Jack go on a search for Elizabeth's missing daughter Laura, that not only has Malavaqua faked Hunyadi's death, but is also his creator, along with that of Odette, Larry, and Twisto.
 It is also revealed that Malavaqua has engaged in this type of bizarre work to clear his family's name.

-The story ties together after Jack is attacked by the Wolfman.
+Jack is eventually attacked by the Wolfman.
 In an attempt to rescue Jack, Gil pulls him off Jack, only to be carted off by the Wolfman.
 The police arrive, but refuse to listen to Jack's story and order him put in the local police lockup.
-Elizabeth rescues him and learns that the entire police force is at the wine festival instead of searching for her missing daughter.
+Elizabeth rescues him and learns that the entire police force is at the wine festival instead of searching for Laura.
 Jack heads off to Malavaqua's lab and Elizabeth goes to the festival.
 As she is being hauled away by police after confronting Percek, the town is horrified as the monster returns in the flesh, carrying Laura in his arms.
 Perceived to be dead, it is later learned she was just sleeping.